papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 Our invited speakers gave exciting 1h-talk about possible career path and developments that postdocs in astronomy are usually facing. **See below links to their Speakers' presentations!**

-- Tiffany Kataria - Scientist at Jet Propulsion Laboratory - Scientist in Research Center
+- Tiffany Kataria - Scientist at Jet Propulsion Laboratory - *Scientist in Research Center*
-- Farisa Morales - Professor at California State University, Northridge - <a href="PAPR2018_Morales_ResearchNTeaching.pptx">Research and Teaching</a>
+- Farisa Morales - Professor at California State University, Northridge - <a href="PAPR2018_Morales_ResearchNTeaching.pptx"> *Research and Teaching* </a>
-- Jake Hartman - Software Engineer at Google - <a href="PAPR2018_Hartman_ Astro-to-Industry.pdf">Astro to Industry</a>
+- Jake Hartman - Software Engineer at Google - <a href="PAPR2018_Hartman_ Astro-to-Industry.pdf">*Astro to Industry*</a>

-## Projects on carrer development
+## Group Projects

 - Overcoming inconscious bias in astronomy
 - Alternative/Active teaching methods